DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 "Eh.
 But this is a human's town.
 Would there be a replacement?"

-For Reiren, who was part of the foreign gods, this place was an enemy's den.
+For Reiren, who was part of the sidhes, this place was an enemy's den.

 It was hard to imagine this elven shrine maiden, who wouldn't go out unless she is with Kai, walking around the city.